 - Heating and Cooling VRF Systems: As the name suggests, a heating and cooling VRF system can both heat and cool spaces simultaneously.
 You can set these systems to cool in some rooms while heating in others.

-- Heating or Cooling VRF Systems: These systems are similar to central heating systems that come with both a furnace and air conditioner.
+- Heating or Cooling VRF Systems: These systems are similar to central heating systems that come with both a furnace and an air conditioner.
 You can set this system to either heat or cool spaces (but not at the same time).